bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ### Summary of `bevy_render`
 The best way to think of `bevy_render` is as a toolbox, but thus far we've mostly covered how these tools work.
-Now, as we move into the higher levels of the rendering stack, we can now start to think about to use these tools:
+Now, as we move into the higher levels of the rendering stack, we can now start to think about how to use these tools:
 + The render sub-app: For rendering in parallel with game logic.
 + Render resources: For automatically managing low-level rendering resources.
 + Views: For rendering from multiple different "camera-like" perspectives.